 For example, many US, Netherlands, and Nordic companies value 360 feedback where employees are allowed to appraise their management.
 This is not a perfect fit for many Asian cultures where there is great respect and value placed in the leadership hierarchy.
 Offering feedback up the chain of command is far from the norm in many company cultures.

-Company cultures should adjust and change to fit the local culture and even team dynamics.
+Company cultures should adjust and change to fit the local culture.
 While it should not deviate too far from the overarching norms, it should at least be sympathetic to the localized experience.

 6. Know When it is Time to Change